โ† Back to Money & Banking

 COVID Response ($5+ Trillion)

-Fed prints more in months than in decades prior.
-M2 money supply jumps 40%.
+Fed expands its balance sheet more in months than in decades prior.
+M2 money supply grows at a record pace (Federal Reserve).
 Inflation follows.

 2022-24